hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 ## Example

-The following method debits the amount of $1000 from an account, only if the account balance is at least $1500:
+The following method debits the amount of $1000 from an account, only if the account balance is at least $1500 and validations in other tables are successful:

 ```java
 @Transactional